pdxiv/LuaScott/Adventure Editor Manual.md

 TAS will review the adventure for originality and general bugs.
 The adventure may not be acceptable because it is not original (a copy of someone else's) or is thought not to be in good taste.
 Or, heaven forbid, it just may not be good enough.
 Before sending in any adventures ask yourself if you would buy it if you saw it?

 The diskette may returned with some suggestions for improvement.
-TAS also reserves the right to make simple changes to the data base to improve its play.
+TAS also reserves the right to make simple changes to the database to improve its play.

 If your adventure is accepted, you will be notified.
 A contract will be sent to you upon acceptance discussing the royalty payment.
 You may decide not to market the adventure without going through TAS.
-If you so choose, remember that the adventure driver program "ADV" is copyrighted and can not be sold with your adventures unless written permission is given by the author.
+If you so choose, remember that the adventure driver program "ADV" is copyrighted and cannot be sold with your adventures unless written permission is given by the author.

 Please allow at least 4 weeks for the selection procedure.